 Most packaging waste produced by the Group's activities is generated after final consumption of the products on the markets (end-of-life waste for products sold).
 It is therefore vital that consumers can sort their packaging so that it can be recycled.
 In Europe, Pernod Ricard contributes around €7 million to a system that improves the collection and recycling of domestic packaging, including glass.
 In the United States, Pernod Ricard USA joined the "Glass Recycling Coalition" which unites all players in the chain (glass manufacturers, bottlers, recycling service providers, etc.) to foster efficient and economically viable recycling channels.
-In Brazil, Pernod Ricard Brasil joined the "Glass recycled by involving all players in the sector.
+In Brazil, Pernod Ricard Brasil joined the "Glass is Good" project, whose purpose is also to increase the rate of glass recycled by involving all players in the sector.